Shenhav-Lab/Joint-RPCA-Manuscript/README.md

 ---
 ## Conda environment installation

-Gemelli is most easily used inside of a [QIIME2](https://qiime2.org/) environment.
+Joint-RPCA is distributed as a standalone Python package in the Gemelli codebase and as a QIIME2 plugin.
+Gemelli is most easily used inside of a [QIIME2](https://qiime2.org/) environment but can also be installed via `pip`.
 The directions for creating a QIIME2 environment can be found [here](https://docs.qiime2.org/2024.10/install/native/#install-qiime-2-within-a-conda-environment).
-All of the versions are stored in the dockerfile in this capsule.

-To reduce compute time, we provide intermediate files under the data directory and include only the scripts required to reproduce the figures in `run.sh`.
-Scripts used for data preprocessing as well as other time-intensive tasks, such as machine learning and running the benchmarked tools, are provided under the *code* directory.

 ## Scripts